speakeztech/mlir-tutorial/docs/tutorials/13-pdll-patterns.md

 Why interpretation instead of compilation?
 Three concrete wins: **extensibility** (users can provide patterns without recompiling the compiler), **binary size** (bytecode is ~10x smaller than equivalent C++), and **joint optimization** (the system can merge redundant work across multiple patterns into a shared finite state machine).

 This last point is subtle but powerful.
 When you have hundreds of patterns competing to match IR, they repeatedly access the same operands and attributes.
 Compiled C++ patterns duplicate this work; interpreted bytecode can coordinate it.
-The performance trade-off—slower individual pattern execution—is amortized by reducing redundant access across the pattern set.
+The performance trade-off, slower individual pattern execution, is amortized by reducing redundant access across the pattern set.

 ### PDLL vs TableGen DRR